 I was going to review MongoDB Compas but it is too slow and I will review something else and wait for MongoDB Compass to mature.

-I had issues connecting to my cluster and errors appear to be cluster related?
+I had issues connecting to my cluster with Robomongo?

 Time to find a cluster compatible software package.

-I googled and found MongoChef at http://3t.io/mongochef/download/ The Pro version is essential or me as I need cluster synchronization reporting.
+I googled and found Studio 3T for MongoDB at https://studio3t.com/ The Pro version is essential for me as I need cluster synchronization reporting.

-MongoChef by 3T Software Labs appears to be the perfect GUI for managing MongoDB Databases.
+Studio 3T for MongoDB appears to be the perfect GUI for managing MongoDB Databases.

 Connecting to Local MongoDB Servers